tysonite/asn1-compiler/README.md

 * compiler -- A Java ASN.1 to C++ compiler
 * runtime  -- C++ runtime library for encoding/decoding of the data

+# ASN.1 grammars

+The Java ASN.1 to C++ compiler depends on [JavaCC ASN.1 grammar](https://github.com/tysonite/asn1-compiler/blob/master/compiler/src/main/javacc/asn1/AsnParser.jjt), this grammar is a bit modified comparing to original one.
+It is far from complete (e.g. does not parse Information objects).
+However, ASN.1 compiler generates C++ code using that grammar.

+An experimental [Antlr4 ASN.1 grammar](http://) with partial support of notations from X.680, X.681, X.682 and X.683
+is available as an option of ASN.1 compiler.
+Right now, compiler does not produce any C++ code if you this grammar is selected.

 # Examples

 Several ASN.1 files and generated C++ code is available for protocols: